weakmemory/xmm/ARTIFACT.md

 ### Soundness of program transformations

-* The proofs of all consistency predicate properties: monotonicity (Lm B.7), maximal read extensibility (Lm B.8), maximal write extensibility (Lm B.9), same-read extensibility (Lm B.11) and overwrite extensibility (Lm B.10) -- can be found in `src/xmm/Consistency.v`
+* The proofs of all consistency predicate properties: monotonicity (Lm B.7), maximal read extensibility (Lm B.8), maximal write extensibility (Lm B.9) -- can be found in `src/xmm/Consistency.v`
 * The proof for consistency of the reordering transformation with XMM is located inside the `reordering` directory
     - The simulation relation (Def E.32) is located in `src/reordering/ReordSimrel.v` along with a "Step Invariant" predicate, which is expected to be preserved by the target graph after each step.
     - The proof of simulation relation for init graphs (Lm E.25) is located in `src/reordering/ReordSimrelInit.v` along with the proof that init graphs satisfy the "Step Invariant".